Disclaimer

 Cons of Having A Great Dane Dalmatian Mix Pup As A Pet

 No doubt, the perky perks of the Great Dane Dalmatian mix are an ace up the sleeves of many dog owners.
-But a few features need to be considered before getting one.
+However, a few features need to be considered before getting one.

 1. Newbie Owner?
 Not For You!